 Toll Free: 888-EBPARKS (888-327-2757), option 3, extension 4526

 Diablo Foothills is an imposing gateway to the beautiful parklands of Mt Diablo State Park and Walnut Creek Open Space.
 The Foothills 1,060 acres are valued for their striking geologic formations, their sweeping panoramas of the San Francisco Bay Region and the rural quality of the adjacent rolling grasslands.
-Castle Rock Recreation Area is located within Diablo Foothills park.

 The rock formations in Pine Canyon are currently closed effective February 1, reopening August 1, to protect nesting peregrine falcons.
 This protected species is highly territorial and sensitive to disturbance, especially during nesting season.
 Although the rock formations, known as Castle Rock, are in Mt.
 Diablo State Park, most visitors reach them through Diablo Foothills Regional Park.
 No other portions of the park are affected.
 We appreciate the public’s cooperation in helping us protect these species birds.
 For further information, please contact park staff at (510) 544-3085.